 Frontier Airlines elite status tiers

-Frontier Airlines offers three levels of status: Elite 20K, Elite 50K, and Elite 100K.
+Frontier Airlines currently employs three levels of status: Elite 20K, Elite 50K, and Elite 100K.
 Starting with even the lowest level, you'll find that a lot of the nickel-and-diming that comes with flying a low-cost carrier is done away with almost entirely.

 Holding status with Frontier allows you to enjoy complimentary carry-on bags, seat assignments, stretch seating, priority boarding, and more.